 If you have already made up your mind and you’re ready to “take the [renovation] bull by the horns” as a good friend of ours used to say, the following 4 improvements can be prioritized.

 1. Finishing your basement: It is a fact that there are unfinished basements that can be used and lived in “as-is” condition.
 However, it is also a fact that most of the time an unfinished basement can create issues down the road, and you will want to identify and deal with these sooner, rather than later.
 By finishing your basement you are not only increasing the liveable space in your home without affecting the lot coverage of the property, but you are also making your home more appealing for when the time to sell comes.
 The differences between a property with a finished basement vs. one with an unfinished one, can have a significant impact on your home’s value.

 2. Upgrading/fully renovating kitchen and bathrooms: Having a functional kitchen with updated appliances, storage space and good lighting adds value.
 Same goes for having a bathroom with improved functionality, upgraded fixtures, a better bathtub/enclosed shower and improved ventilation.
 The level of renovation will depend on the quality and age of the most recent update.
-Be mindful that sometimes you might not need a full reno.
+Be mindful that sometimes you might not need the full home renovations.
 Minor hacks can help you improve the look and feel of these areas greatly, when done correctly.

 3. Tuning up/Changing the roof: As houses age, it’s important to keep an eye out for the wear and tear that they can experience, especially in high exposure areas like your home’s roof.
 This is particularly important in locations with extreme weather conditions like the ones we experience.
 Super low winter temperatures combined with shifting weather, where cycles of ice, snow, hail and rain are common, will surely put your roof shingles to the test!
 Make sure to inspect your roof once a year and address any current or potential issues proactively.